 This is a Virtual Assistant case study on MOI!
 You can read a bit about me here but this is the story of how I became a VA, what I did before I went freelance, how I manage clients and what I’d do differently if I had to start again.
 I set up Munro PA Services at the end of 2008 and I live by the sea in sunny Brighton.

 What I did for a living before I became a VA

 Most of my working life was in hospitality and events because I like every day to be different, enjoy multitasking and love solving problems.
-Even though I liked working in these industries, when you work for a company there’s always office politics, you get crappy bosses who are useless at managing people, there’s always at least one imbecile who needs to be carried and gets away with doing sod-all, the hours can be long and customers are often a nightmare.
+But even though I liked working in these industries, when you work for a company there are always office politics, crappy bosses who are useless at managing people, and at least one imbecile who needs to be carried and gets away with doing sod-all.
+Plus, the hours can be long and customers are often a nightmare.